feater-dev/feater/README.md

 #### Preparing asset for asset volume

-A popular use case for using asset volume would be prepopulating databases.
+A popular use case for using asset volume would be pre-populating databases.

 One approach would be to just copy asset (which in this case would be a database dump) into container and importing it during after build task.
 However this solutions results in database not being available immediately when container starts.
 Also more time will be required to complete instance creation as imported file needs to be processed by database server.